allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

 - TypeScript support

 ### Build size
-Vue/Vuex/AnimeJS/SkeletonCSS and Axios (basically everything you'd need for modern website) are included by default.
-Despite that, the total webpack bundle is approximately ~189kb.
+Vue/Vuex/AnimeJS/SkeletonCSS and Axios (basically all nicities you'd need for developing a modern website/webapp) are included by default.
+Despite that, the total end result bundle is approximately ~189kb.

-Phaser/Pixi/ThreeJS files (and their associated dependencies) are loaded independently.
-In other words, this boilerplate is very light and super fast.
+Phaser/Pixi/ThreeJS files (and their associated dependencies) are loaded independently and only when needed.
+This ensures that the project is very fast and shockingly light.

 ### Preview